 - Improve child and youth school health.

 Kete Hauora Wellness Service Directory (2019) informs Primary Health Organisations, community houses and other health professionals about the NGOs and community service providers operating within the Counties District, who provide wellness services; inclusive of mental, social, physical and spiritual health.

 This annual event celebrated excellence in the work that nurses, midwives and clinical support workers do across Counties Manukau.

 In 2004, the NCNZ began approving professional development and recognition programmes (PDRP) as recertification programmes under section 41 of the Health Practitioners Competence Assurance (HPCA) Act 2003.
 The intention was to allow nurses who were already demonstrating continuing competence through PDRPs to be exempt from the recertification audit.

-Please follow link to Ko Awatea LEARN - ePortfolio gateway for CM Health.
+Please follow the link to Ko Awatea LEARN - the ePortfolio gateway for CM Health.

 All Registered Nurses who work within the Counties Manukau Health area - including Primary Health Care, Hospice and Aged Care facilities are eligible to apply for Health Workforce New Zealand (HWNZ) application funding (formerly CTA funding) to undertake Post Graduate Education (Level 8).